slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 I said, “Yeah!
 Exactly!
 What you’re paying me for is to get there!
 Once I’m there, playing music is the fun part!
 If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first.”
 She liked that so much she came up with the $1500. -- Derek Sivers

-- Alex says you can even create a worksheet for yourself by asking clear and direct questions like:
-What am I negotiating?
-What is my timeline?
-(This will affect your urgency.)
-Who are the parties involved?
-(Asking questions will ensure you are dealing with the decision-maker.)
-What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
-When you do get an offer, Alex recommends not counteroffering immediately.
-“Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
-A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
-Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

 - Cold call all owners to rent.
 8 said yes.
 Then auction!
-- To sell, you have to understand personalities, you have to learn what excites people, you have to over deliver, you have to understand competitors, etc.
-Business is 80% psychological. irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. agitate more than irritate.
+- irritation -> challenge people to make something that they don't want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.

-> *"You don’t convince people by challenging their longest and most firmly held opinions.
-You find common ground and work from there.
-Or you look for leverage to make them listen.
-Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp."
--- Ryan Holiday, The Obstacle Is the Way*
 -->

 We're all in sales.
 To sell is to deal with objections.

-Sales used to be about information asymmetry but now it’s mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships](#on-relationships).
+Sales used to be about information asymmetry but now it’s mostly applied persuasion and keeping relationships.
 Best sellers are now ambiverts.
 Being recomendend is the best marketing.

 Traditional selling: hunters (extroverts)